 Primitive civilizations used primitive tools for the tattooing procedure.
 Scientists think that they used sharp bones, wood, or possibly stones.
 Later on, they leveled up their artwork with metal tools.
 And they had different types and styles of needle sizes.

+One of the ancient body art forms was scarification.
 When any sharp tool goes too deep into the skin and reaches certain depths in the flesh, the marks heal into scars.
-The professional art form of this process today is called scarification.

 The difference between tattooing and scarification is that with tattooing, we inject pigment under the skin.
-With scarification, the art is created by the raised skin pattern and design, rather than the built-in pigment shades and colors that tattooing creates.
+With scarification, the art comes by the raised skin pattern and design, rather than the built-in pigment shades and colors that tattooing creates.

-The next step likely was wrapping some fine threads around the sewing needle, a little bit further up from the very tip – this way they were able to “store and supply” ink to last for multiple punctures.
-Still, it was all hand made artwork.
+We suppose that the next step was wrapping some fine threads around the sewing needle, a little bit further up from the very tip – this way they were able to “store and supply” ink to last for multiple punctures.
+But it was still handmade artwork.

 In 1800, Italian physicist Alessandro Volta discovered electricity by constructing an early electric battery and creating a steady electric flow.

-From this point on, all different types of electric devices were invented, including the first tattoo machine by Samuel F. Oreilly in 1891.
+From this point, various types of electric devices were invented, including the first tattoo machine by Samuel F. Oreilly in 1891.

 To operate properly, tattooing devices required newly invented bits that could ensure the proper functioning of the machine.
 So, the tattoo needle that could be attached to these new electric machines evolved.
 Artists used soldering to cut short needles onto a metal bar.
 And this led us to the tattoo needle as we know it today: needles on a bar.